Increase Font Size

 A.R.S. § 26-168 extends the following protections to members of the National Guard or U.S. Armed Forces Reserves:

-• Employers may not prohibit service members from taking a leave of absence from employment due to following competent orders.
-Competent orders are orders issued by the National Guard or any of the Armed Services to report to duty, training, or drills.
+Employers may not prohibit service members from taking a leave of absence from employment due to following competent orders (orders issued by the National Guard or any of the Armed Services to report to duty, training, or drills).

 A person who violates these protections may be guilty of a class 1 misdemeanor (A.R.S. § 26-168 (E)).
 These matters are held in Superior Court.